 This did not seem to affect the club's bid for promotion as Town lost only 2 more league games in the season, winning the other 12 games.

 Needing just one point from the last 3 games of the season, Town won 6-1 at home against Prescot Cables in front of over 1400 spectators to seal the Championship title with 2 games remaining.

 The final league record was 34 wins, 4 draws and just 4 defeats.
 Town won Division One North by 15 points setting division records of 106 points and 121 goals scored, beating the records set in the 2012-13 season.
 Town also scored in every one of the 42 league games.

 Striker & Town captain Ciaran Kilheeney was the top scorer in all 3 NPL divisions with 37 league goals (the next highest was 29 goals).
 (He also scored 4 cup goals during the season.)

 The team had an inconsistent start to the season.
 We exited the FA Cup in the first game.
 Also, several league games were lost to teams near the bottom of the table while beating Blyth Spartans and Buxton who were in the top 4.

 A week later the club appointed Paul Carden straight from his interim position at Tranmere Rovers along with club FA Cup talisman Craig Robinson and Mark Beesley.
-The new trio's first game ended in a 2-2 draw away at Stafford and before Xmas included an horrendouns injury list leaving the team 15th into the New Year.
-Players returned and new signings were made and the team rallied to fourth place at one point as team went on an amazing run, however that challenge ended strangley enough at home to Stafford and the team tailed off to 10th position but overall looked promising for the following season
+The new trio's first game ended in a 2-2 draw away at Stafford Rangers.
+An horrendous injury list contributed to the team sitting in 15th position going into the New Year.
+Players returned and new signings were made and the team rallied to fourth place at one point as team went on an amazing run, however that challenge ended strangely enough at home to Stafford and the team tailed off to 10th position but overall looked promising for the following season

 The summer brought many changes in the player roster which included the departure of Craig Robinon to resume his playing career.
-Carden made some good signings in the pre-season and the club started the season with
+Carden made some good signings in pre-season and the club started the season well.